Handball World Cup: Germany group winners after 29:22 against the Czech Republic

 Group winners after the preliminary round – the first major goal of the German handball players at this World Cup has been achieved.
 The record of three wins in three games reads more confidently than the games actually went; The 29:22 (11:11) win against the Czech Republic on Sunday evening was also a lot of hard work.
 The prospects for the quarter-finals are now excellent: the German team takes four points into the main round – and can even afford a defeat on Tuesday against the tournament favorites and hosts Denmark.

-“We struggled a bit at the beginning, but once we get going it’s hard to hold on,” said excellent goalkeeper David Späth after the game.
-“I’m glad that I was able to set my own tone,” he said of his own performance.
+“We had a bit of a hard time at the beginning, but once we get going, it’s hard to hold on,” said goalkeeper David Späth, who made an excellent save: “I’m glad that I was able to make my mark .”
 National coach Alfred Gislason was grumpy as usual: “It’s amazing how difficult we make life for ourselves.
 The free opportunities we give away are actually no longer normal.”

 Gislason reacted to the defensive problems of the previous games and ordered a new defensive formation onto the field.
 The two Hanoverians Justus Fischer and Lukas Stutzke, who had only received a few World Cup minutes up to that point, formed the inner block in the first minutes of the game, Julian Köster moved to the half position, captain Johannes Golla initially only sat on the bench.